Random Drug Testing in the Workplace: Rights, Requirements and Compliance

 What is the difference between random drug testing and reasonable suspicion testing?

-Random drug testing is conducted without warning, pattern, or selectivity, while reasonable suspicion testing is conducted when an employer has reason to believe that an employee may be under the influence of drugs or alcohol.
+Random drug testing is conducted without warning, pattern, or selectivity.
+Reasonable suspicion testing is conducted when an employer has reason to believe that an employee may be under the influence of drugs or alcohol.
 Reasonable suspicion testing is limited in most states and often requires the belief that testing an employee will result in evidence of current impairment.

 Get started on your random drug testing program with Checkr